DanielBMarkham/Info-Ops3/manuscript/frontmatter.md

 - Coming up

-Note: Of necessity we must talk about all sorts of sensitive topics: religion, politics, sexuality, and so forth.
+*Note: Of necessity we must talk about all sorts of sensitive topics: religion, politics, sexuality, and so forth.
 I have had to provide examples in order to do this.
 If the reader is able to determine my political or religious leanings through these examples I ask both their indulgence and forgiveness.
 Also, there is a brobignagian plethora of street vernacular and impolite invective.
 I also ask the reader's forgiveness here.
 My goal is primarily to communicate.
-I believe that's best done using as much of the natural rhythm and slang as possible and as little academic circumlocations as possible.
+I believe that's best done using as much of the natural rhythm and slang as possible and as little academic circumlocations as necessary.*